Preparing to Leave For College

 Will That Fit in the Car?

 Remember the Boy Scout Motto, "Be prepared!"
 While your son or daughter may want to bring everything to campus that first semester, gently remind them that they will be sharing a room with someone else who is thinking the same way that they are.
-Take our word for it, you can't fit 3,000 pieces of luggage into a dorm room.
-For more information about what to bring to campus, dorm room dimensions, plans to build a loft bed, etc. can be found on the Millersville University Housing and Residential Programs Web Site.
-This site offers a lot of practical information and extras that will make your child's stay in the dorm much more enjoyable.
+Take our word for it, you can't fit 3,000 pieces of luggage into a residence hall room.
+For more information about what to bring to campus, residence hall dimensions, plans to build a loft bed, etc. can be found on the Millersville University Housing and Conference Services Web Site.
+This site offers a lot of practical information and extras that will make your child's stay in the residence hall much more enjoyable.

 3rd Floor Lyle hall